nadininv/EfCon/README.md

 - 📝 Converts all Word (`.docx`) files in a folder to PDF
 - 🔢 Automatically names output files as `1.pdf`, `2.pdf`, etc.
 - 💡 Uses PowerPoint/Word COM interface via `pywin32`
-- 🛡 Gracefully handles fallback methods and errors
+- 🛡 Handles fallback methods and errors

 ---